samizzy/techblog/docs/views/technology/2020/July/java_8_features.md

 An interface which only consists of a _single abstract_ method is called a **Functional Interface.**
 :::

 Now lets look at some of them.
-In this section you will only find the description, they will actually used subsequent sections.
+In this section you will only find the description, they will actually be used in subsequent sections.
+The functional interfaces displayed here will only contain the abstract method (they contain other methods) as that will suffice for our understanding.

-### <span>Function Interface</span>
+### Function Interface

 ::: warning Note
 Do not get confused between Function and Functional.
 Function Interface is one of the type of Functional Interfaces in Java.